Using Make Works

 - Be clear and specific about what you are looking for.
 Even if you are just at the idea stage, make sure you explain in as much detail as possible what your project is, what you are looking for and any expectations you have about budget, time, materials or other.

 - Do not despair if it takes a few days to get a response.
 Many manufacturers are busy, some are quite small, and not everyone checks emails every day.
-They may also have a backlog of requests, so be patient - and call if you are in a hurry.
+They may also have a backlog of requests, so be patient - the best method is to call if you are in a hurry.

 Messaging a factory

-When you contact a maker or manufacturer, it is important that you make it easy for them to understand what you want, and to contact you to take the next step.
+When you contact a maker or manufacturer, it is important that you make it easy for them to understand what you are looking for, as well as how to contact you to take the next step.
 Everyone is pressured for time, so here are some things you can do to help speed things up:

 - Make sure you include your contact details.
 It is also a good idea to include a daytime phone number in your message.